-Children and adults use various behaviors to soothe or stimulate themselves.
-The finger sucking behavior could be harmful to his teeth, but that would be a question for the dentist.
-Rocking, in itself, is not detrimental his health.
-However, if any behavior impacts or interferes with his life – if it poses a safety issue, for example, or prevents him from making friends due to social norms – then an OT could definitely help with alternative ways of calming or stimulating him.
-We can also provide recommendations to you about how to schedule his day to decrease the likelihood of this behavior by conserving his energy or pacing his day more appropriately.
+Children and adults use various behaviours to soothe or stimulate themselves.
+The finger sucking behaviour could be harmful to his teeth, but that would be a question for the dentist.
+Rocking, in itself, is not detrimental to his health.
+However, if any behaviour impacts or interferes with his life – if it poses a safety issue, for example, or prevents him from making friends due to social norms – then an OT could definitely help with alternative ways of calming or stimulating him.
+We can also provide recommendations to you about how to schedule his day to decrease the likelihood of this behaviour by conserving his energy or pacing his day more appropriately.

 Can you help with food issues such as food avoidance, overeating, and food hoarding?

 Absolutely!
 In regards to a food avoidance assessment, this is a process that involves collaboration with the dentist and the pediatrician (to see if there are any pre-existing medical conditions).
 An oral-motor exam would be conducted by the OT, and the child’s swallowing skills would also be assessed because the muscles and coordinated movements of the lips, tongue, mouth, and throat often play a role in food avoidance.
 Sensory aspects of food would also be examined to see if the child is avoiding certain types of foods due to taste or texture.
 Overeating and hoarding may be occurring due to emotional or other difficulties in the child’s life, and an OT could provide various types of treatment and alternative strategies.

 Do OT professionals work in schools?